microshare/microshare.github.io/docs/2/installer/deploy-m/contact-tracing-installation-guide.md

 ---------------------------------------
 {% include image.html url="\assets\img\clean-safe.png" description="clean safe" %}

-**Question** I am having trouble understanding the JSON data fields, what do they mean?
+**Question:** I am having trouble understanding the JSON data fields, what do they mean?

-**Amswer** The [Data Formatting Contact Tracing Page](/docs/2/technical/data-format/contact-tracing) has a section that describes how your devices' data is formatted and what each field means.
+**Answer:** The [<em>Data Formatting Contact Tracing Page</em>](/docs/2/technical/data-format/contact-tracing) has a section that describes how your devices' data is formatted and what each field means.

 <br>
-**Question** Is it safe to ignore a person-to-location beacon contact?
+**Question:** Is it safe to ignore a person-to-location beacon contact?

-**Answer** It may seem unnecessary to consider the person-to-location beacon contact as we are more interested in the person-to-person contact, but the person-to-location beacon contact **will be used** to determine what areas need to be cleaned if there is a COVID incident.
+**Answer:** It may seem unnecessary to consider the person-to-location beacon contact as we are more interested in the person-to-person contact, but the person-to-location beacon contact **will be used** to determine what areas need to be cleaned if there is a COVID incident.
 Both contacts are important for the Contact Tracing solution.

 <br>
 **Have a question not answered here?**

-**Check out the [Data Formatting Contact Tracing Page](/docs/2/technical/data-format/contact-tracing) or contact `support@microshare.io`.**
+**Check out the [<em>Data Formatting Contact Tracing Page</em>](/docs/2/technical/data-format/contact-tracing) or contact `support@microshare.io`.**